 2. Sleep On A Comfortable Mattress And Pillow

 Having a mattress that is suited for your body type can drastically improve the quality of your sleep.
 Most people don’t know that the firmness of your mattress is dependent on your body type and helps with the curvature of your spine.
 Choose a mattress that will align your spine and still be soft enough and comfortable enough to help you sleep.
 Make sure to replace your mattress after so many years or with signs of age as mattresses don’t last forever.
 If budget is an issue, consider getting a mattress topper to provide extra comfort, support or protection.
+As for pillows, you want to make sure they’re not more than 3 years old and make sure they’re still plump, or even consider sleeping without a pillow.

 3. Relieve Your Worries By Writing Them Down